 - You can see the deck of your surfboard.

 - The surf wax is less tacky than it is slick.

-- You get dirt, oil or wax on your surfboard.
+- You get dirt or oil on your surfboard.
 You should remove the wax in this case and apply a new coat.

 - Your wax melted off your surfboard from the sun or other heat source.

 - When you experience fluctuations in water temperature, you may have to use a different surf wax for the new water temperature.

 You can also refresh the wax’s tackiness by using the rough edge (the teeth) of a wax comb to add new grooves.
 This will expose tackier wax and will get your through a few more surf sessions.

 How Long Does Surfboard Wax Last?

 Your surf wax will last as few surf sessions before you need to add a fresh layer of wax.
 How long a surf wax is going to last depends on:

 - If you used the right wax for the water temperature.